Christ the Lord: The Road to Cana

 Christ the Lord: The Road to Cana is a novel depicting the life of Jesus, written by Anne Rice and released in 2008.
-It is the sequel to Christ the Lord: Out of Egypt, and was part of a proposed four-part series about the life of Jesus.
+It is the sequel to Christ the Lord: Out of Egypt and was part of a proposed four-part series about the life of Jesus.

 Reviews

 Publishers Weekly called the novel "beautifully observed ... culmination of an intimate family saga of love, sorrow and misunderstanding".
-In dealing with the issues of Jesus's early childhood, the reviewer said that "Rice undertakes a delicate balance: if it is possible to create a character that is simultaneously fully human and fully divine, as ancient Christian creeds assert, then Rice succeeds."
+In dealing with the issues of Jesus's early childhood, the reviewer said that "Rice undertakes a delicate balance: if it is possible to create a character that is simultaneously fully human and fully divine, as ancient Christian creeds assert, then Rice succeeds".
+David Kuo, writing for NPR, said: "The Road to Cana is a masterful book written by an extraordinary writer at the height of her powers."